-The goals of this unit include the following: Knowledge-Students will understand how easily a wildfire can start and get out of control.
-Students will know about safe fire practices when camping or barbecuing, the consequences of uncontrolled fires, and be able to discuss the risks of playing with fire.
-Behavior-Students will be able to discuss the risks of playing with fire, will know to call for help immediately/report to the authorities if a fire is getting out of control and is becoming a wildfire, and will know to call for help immediately/report to the authorities if they see any signs of wildfire.
-Students will report any suspicious fire play activity to the authorities immediately.
+The goals of this unit include the following: Knowledge- Students will understand how easily a wildfire can start and get out of control.
+Students will know about safe fire practices, know about the consequences of uncontrolled fires.
+Behavior- Students will be able to discuss the risks of playing with fire, will know to call for help immediately/report to the authorities if a fire is getting out of control and is becoming a wildfire, and will know to call for help immediately/report to the authorities if they see any signs of wildfire.
+Students will know to report any suspicious fire play activity to the authorities immediately.

-Lesson Objectives Standards Lesson 01 The Fire Triangle and What Fire Needs to Burn Student will: • Knowledge • Understand how easily a wildfire can start and get out of control. • Know about safe fire NGSS: Earth and human activity ES3-2: Analyze and interpret data on natural hazards to forecast future catastrophic events and inform the development.
-Lesson 02 The Fire Behavior Tri- angle practices when camp- ing. • Know about the conse- quences of uncontrolled fires. • Behavior • Be able to discuss the risks of playing with fire. • Call for help immedi- ES3-3: Apply scientific principles to design a method for monitoring and minimizing a human impact on the environment. cosystem LS2-1: Analyze and interpret data to provide evidence for the effects of resource availabil- ity on organisms and populations of organ- isms in an ecosystem. ngineering Design Lesson 03 The Fire Regime ately/report it to the authorities that a fire is getting out of control and is becoming a wildfire. • Call for help immedi- ately/report it to the authorities if a learn- er sees any signs of wildfire. • Report any suspicious fire play activity to the authorities immediately.
-ETSI-1: Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, taking into account relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions.
+Lesson Objectives Standards Lesson 01 The Fire Triangle and What Fire Needs to Burn Student will: • Knowledge • Understand how easily a wildfire can start and get out of control. • Know about safe fire NGSS: Earth and human activity • ES3-2 : Analyze and interpret data on natura hazards to forecast future catastrophic even and inform the development Lesson 02 The Fire Behavior Triangle get out of control.
+Know about safe fire practices.
+Know about the consequences of uncontrolled fires.
+Behavior Be able to discuss the risks of playing with fire.
+Call for help immediately/report it to the authorities that a fire is getting out of control and is becoming a wildfire.
+Call for help immediately/report it to the authorities if a learner sees any signs of wildfire.
+Know to report any suspicious fire play activity to the authorities immediately. and inform the development.
+ES3-3: Apply scientific principles to design a method for monitoring and minimizing a human impact on the environment.
+Ecosystem LS2-1: Analyze and interpret data to provide evidence for the effects of resource availability on organisms and populations of organisms in an ecosystem.
+Lesson 03 The Fire Regime ETSI-1: Define the criteria and constraints of a design problem with sufficient precision to ensure a successful solution, taking into account relevant scientific principles and potential impacts on people and the natural environment that may limit possible solutions.
 ETSI-2: Evaluate competing design solutions using a systematic process to determine how well they meet the criteria and constraints of the problem.